battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 expecting "/"
 ```

-Nice!
+The results should be self explanatory: The first parser succeeded, returning a `Right` with the parsed string.
+The second call failed, returning a `Left` with a detailed error message.

 Now let's start to do some real work and write a parser that reads the first part of the URL including the country code and return that.
+The protocol can be either "http" or "https", so we need to take care of both options, for the rest we can reuse our `part`-parser.

-We can reuse our `part`-parser again here and will introduce two new parsers: `string`, which reads a string (as opposed to `char` that only reads a single character) and `optional` that (surprise!) marks a parser as optional.
+This parser introduces two new predefined parsers: `string`, which reads any given string (as opposed to `char` that only reads a single character) and `optional` that (surprise!) marks a parser as optional.

 ```
 country = do